idrassi/SimpleSteganoDCT/Technical Documentation.md

 1. **Preprocessing**: Converts the input image from RGB to YCrCb color space to operate on the luminance (Y) channel.
 2. **Block-Wise DCT**: Splits the Y channel into 8x8 blocks and calculates the DCT of each block.
 3. **Message Encoding**: Encodes the secret text using Reed-Solomon and attaches a sync marker and length information.
-4. **Sign-Based Embedding**: Alters the sign of selected mid-frequency DCT coefficients according to the encoded bits.
+4. **QIM-Based Embedding**: Alters the selected mid-frequency DCT coefficients according to the encoded bits.
 5. **Reconstruction**: Performs the inverse DCT (iDCT) and merges the Y channel back with the CrCb channels to produce the final stego image.

 ---